WHAT DO WE MEAN?

 Consultation

-This refers to an appointment with a healthcare provider, such as your general practitioner, specialist or physiotherapist for treatment.
+This refers to an appointment with a healthcare provider, such as your general practitioner or specialist, for treatment.

 Contribution